Get all the latest data for Adelaide

 What property types can foreigners legally buy in Adelaide right now?

-In Adelaide in January 2026, foreign buyers can generally only purchase new dwellings, off-the-plan apartments, new townhouses, and vacant residential land with a build requirement, because Australia currently bans foreign persons from buying established (second-hand) homes.
+In Adelaide in 2026, most foreign buyers can usually buy new dwellings, off-the-plan apartments, new townhouses, new house-and-land packages, and vacant residential land for construction, if the buyer gets ATO foreign investment approval first.

 Finally, please note that our pack about the property market in Adelaide is specifically tailored to foreigners.